Short-barreled rifle: Pistol brace

 When used as designed, a pistol brace should only support the firearm by the shooter's forearm.
 According to the ATF, putting the pistol brace against one's shoulder does not constitute a redesign of the brace.
 It is based upon the item's manufacturer design and intent.
 This means registration is not required if a shooter intends to use a brace as a stock.
 Other jurisdictions, such as Canada, do not tend to have such rules.

+On 31 January 2023 ATF published a 52-page regulation (Final Rule 2021R-08F) outlining a point-based worksheet of stabilizing brace criteria.
+Existing stabilizing braces not conforming to the new criteria were required to be registered by 23 May 2023.
+After that date, non-conforming stabilizing braces in the United States are regulated as short-barreled rifles.
+In Mock v Garland, the ATF was prohibited from enforcing this regulation in a decision issued in October 2023.

 Legislative history

-American, British, and Canadian lawmakers tightened laws on concealable weapons in the 1930s.
+British, American, and Canadian lawmakers tightened laws on concealable weapons in the 1930s.